phw/PicardBarcodeScanner/PRIVACY_STATEMENT.md

 by the [MetaBrainz Foundation](https://metabrainz.org/), a California based 501(c)(3) tax-exempt non-profit corporation dedicated to keeping MusicBrainz [free and open source](https://musicbrainz.org/doc/About/Data_License).
-Please refer to the MetaBrainz [Data Policy](https://metabrainz.org/privacy) if you have any questions on the data usage of the MusicBrainz service.
+Please refer to the MetaBrainz [Privacy Policy](https://metabrainz.org/privacy) if you have any questions on the data usage of the MusicBrainz service.

 Picard Barcode Scanner is my personal project and not endorsed by the